vvjn/IsoRank.jl/docs/src/index.md

 ## Example usage

 We load an example network from the `examples/` directory and create an IsoRank matrix between the network and itself.
-Unlike the original paper which performs no damping when using network topology alone, we give it a damping factor of 0.85 in order to calculate a good IsoRank matrix using just network topology.
+We use a damping factor of 0.85 in order to calculate a good IsoRank matrix using just network topology.

 ```julia
 using NetalignUtils